Registered Education Savings Plans (RESPs): The facts

 - how an RESP works, and why you may want one

 - different types of RESPs—individual, family, and group plans

 - payment and withdrawals from an RESP, including educational assistance payments (EAPs)

-You may have a lot of questions when it comes to saving for your child’s education and the benefits of RESPs.
-Work with your advisor to determine your goals, and they can help you set up an RESP and budget to help you achieve those goals.
+Knowing the benefits and rules of a registered education savings plan, from the first contribution to the final withdrawal, can help you pay for post-secondary education tax efficiently.
+Work with your advisor to determine your goals, and to help you set up an RESP and budget to achieve those goals.

-Advisors, share this guide with your clients to help answer any questions and assist with RESP savings goals.
+Advisors, share this guide with your clients to help answer any questions and assist with RESP savings.